 Application for Admission.
 Please include the U.S.

 2. Complete the Records Release and Recommendation Form (available for download).
 Complete the top half of the form and give it to the student's current head of school.
 He or she will send the records directly to Mercy.
 Records must be in English.

 3. Complete the TOEFL Senior Test and provide the results to Mercy.
 A minimum test score of 75 is required.
 Students must be able to speak English.

 4. Provide letters of recommendation from English and Mathematics teachers.

 5. Provide a copy of student's passport.

 6. Contact the Director of Admissions to schedule an interview.
 Interviews can be held at the school or by video conference.

 Once accepted, Mercy High School will provide I-20 paperwork.
 Students are responsible for updating their status annually.

 Prior to admission on campus, students must receive a physical examination in the United States, including an updated immunization record that meets the Connecticut requirement.
 TB skin tests must be read by a physician before the student arrives on campus for orientation.

-International students are required to make their own home stay arrangements.
-Mercy personnel works closely with the student's U.S. guardian to support her throughout her high school career.
+Once accepted, Mercy will provide assistance with home stay arrangements.
+Mercy personnel work closely with the student's U.S. guardian to support her throughout her high school career.